-- a) Be fitted with Australian Design Rule (ADR) compliance plates for the particular machine. - b) Be eligible for registration in all States and Territories in which they compete, - c) Be of a make and model lawfully sold in Australia. - d) Be as constructed by the manufacturer,
+- a) Be fitted with either an Australian Design Rule (ADR) compliance plate, a Secure Vehicle Identification (SVI) sticker and / or are listed on the Register of Approved Vehicles (RAV) for the particular Machine. - b) Be eligible for registration in all States and Territories in which they compete, - c) Be of a make and model lawfully sold in Australia, - d) Be as constructed by the manufacturer,

-- e) Have an engine capacity of: - i) No less than 400cc and no more than 600cc for four cylinder 4-Stroke engines, - ii) No less than 500cc and no more than 675cc for three cylinder 4_Stroke engines, and - iii) No less than 600cc and no more than 750cc for two cylinder 4-Stroke engines. - f) Where machines may not comply with the above, be approved by MA.
+- e) Have an engine capacity of: - No less than 400cc and no more than 600cc for four cylinder 4-Stroke engines, (Including Kawasaki Ninja ZX-6R 636) - ii) No less than 500cc and no more than 675cc for three cylinder 4-Stroke engines, and - iii) No less than 600cc and no more than 750cc for two cylinder 4-Stroke engines. - f) Where machines may not comply with the above, be approved by MA.